-An action potential, induced by the pacemaker cells (in the SA and AV nodes), is conducted to contractile cardiomyocytes through gap junctions.
+An action potential, induced by the pacemaker cells in the sinoatrial (SA) and atrioventricular (AV) nodes, is conducted to contractile cardiomyocytes through gap junctions.

 As the action potential travels between sarcomeres, it activates the calcium channels in the T-tubules, resulting in an influx of calcium ions into the cardiomyocyte.

 Calcium in the cytoplasm then binds to cardiac troponin-C, which moves the troponin complex away from the actin binding site.
 This removal of the troponin complex frees the actin to be bound by myosin and initiates contraction.

 The myosin head binds to ATP and pulls the actin filaments toward the center of the sarcomere, contracting the muscle.